On the performance of two-sided MPI, MPI-3 RMA and SHMEM in a Lagrangian particle cluster algorithm: Conclusions

 \section{Conclusions}

-We have presented the parallel performance of a clustering algorithm based on a nearest neighbour search using the Euclidean distance as a metric for proximity.
+We have presented the parallel performance of a cluster algorithm based on a nearest neighbour search using the Euclidean distance as a metric for proximity.
 The algorithm is used for the merging of objects (here: parcels of ellipsoidal shape) in $N$-body simulations.
-The graph structures are simplified in an iterative procedure which makes use of one-sided MPI communication with passive target synchronisation.
-We assessed the parallel performance based on artificial $N$-body configurations as well as configurations extracted from a Rayleigh-Taylor fluid flow instability simulation.
+The directed graphs (DGs) are simplified in an iterative procedure which can either make use of MPI point-to-point communication or one-sided communication based on MPI-3 RMA or SHMEM.
+We assessed the parallel performance on three supercomputers equipped with either HPE Slingshot 10, HPE Slingshot 200 or InifiniBand FDR interconnect.
+The benchmark test cases use artificial $N$-body configurations as well as configurations extracted from Rayleigh-Taylor fluid flow instability simulations.
 The artificial example demonstrates the parallel performance for a balanced workload scenario.
-Here, the parallel algorithm shows good strong and weak parallel scalability up to 65,536 CPU cores for grids ranging from $512^2\times 32$ to $8192^2\times 32$ grid cells.
-The overall parallel weak scaling efficiency does not drop below 80\%.
-On the other hand, the parallel performance using parcel configurations generated from a Rayleigh-Taylor instability simulation with $512^3$ grid cells shows a different scaling result dependent on the workload distribution.
-At early times ($t \approx 3$) the number of merge events is inhomogeneously distributed and thus results in an imbalanced workload.
-The parallel efficiency therefore quickly falls to 8\% when the computing power is increased to 16,384 CPU cores, which corresponds to an increase in computing power by a factor 64.
+Here, the parallel algorithm shows good strong and weak parallel scalability up to 16,384 processes on all three interconnects for grids ranging from $256\times 512\times 32$ to $1024^2\times 32$ grid cells on HPE Cray EX (ARCHER2 and Hotlum) and grids from $144\times 288\times 32$ to $576^2\times 32$ grid cells on HPE SGI Apollo 8600 (Cirrus).
+The benchmark clearly shows that SHMEM performs poorly over HPE Slingshot 10.
+For this test case, the cluster algorithm scales best with MPI P2P followed by MPI-3 RMA considering the performance over all networks.
+On the other hand, the parallel performance using parcel configurations generated from Rayleigh-Taylor instability simulations with $64^3$, $128^3$ and $256^3$ grid cells shows a different scaling result dependent on the workload distribution.
+At early times ($3 < t < 3.5$) the number of merge events is inhomogeneously distributed and thus results in an imbalanced workload and the timings are dominated by the DG pruning.
+Even though process synchronisation is required at several stages of the algorithm, it is not the bottleneck.
 At late times ($t > 6$), the flow exhibits homogeneous isotropic turbulence, thereby distributing the computational load more evenly.
-In this regime, the parallel efficiency with 16,384 CPU cores drops to around 40\% compared to processing with 256 CPU cores.
-A detailed performance analysis has shown that the parallel scalability is limited by the collective communication and synchronisation calls, as well as the RMA operations during the graph resolution step.
-In future work, we therefore aim to improve the performance through algorithmic changes that allow us to reduce the number of collective MPI calls (i.e. synchronisation barriers and global reductions) that affect parallel scalability.
+A detailed performance analysis based on the OSU micro-benchmarks has shown that the parallel scalability is limited by the bandwidth of the inter-node communication over the network during the DG pruning step.
+On HPE Slingshot 200 and InfiniBand, SHMEM outperforms MPI-3 RMA.
+However, we currently start and end an MPI-3 RMA access epoch for each individual remote put/get operation.
+In future work we may therefore explore the possibility to improve the performance of the MPI-3 RMA version of the code by initiating a single epoch for each stage of the DG pruning algorithm.
+We also plan to investigate other communication strategies.